Sandhills Regional Board

 Beth Bogert-Beth is a teacher and coach at Potter Dix.
 She has been a part of DI for over 20 years.
 During that time, she has been a team manger, an appraiser, and a member of the NCAPS Board.
 She has enjoyed watching her 4 children participate in DI.
 Per Beth “I have been lucky enough to take 8 teams to Global Finals in the past 6 years.
 As a teacher and a One Act Play Coach, I see the benefit of DI in the classroom and on stage.
 The kids who have been in DI have an advantage because they can see things differently and see every challenge as an opportunity!”

-Twin Rivers Regional Board
+Muddy Waters Regional Board

-George Blessing–Hello!
+George BlessingHello!
 My name is George and I’ve been involved with Nebraska DI since the fall of 1993 after I graduated from High School!
 Prior to graduating High School, I participated in the OM program and went to Global Finals twice at Conestoga High School.
 I have been on the Nebraska NCAPS Board since DI became a program in 1999/2000, and have been a Regional & Affiliate Challenge Master since 2006.
 My degree is in Electronics Engineering Technology from UNL, and I work as an IT Systems Administrator at the University of Nebraska.
 And, whenever I have “spare time”, I work as a part-time Announcer / Sports Producer at Flood Broadcasting’s B-103 / Otoe County Country in Nebraska City.
 I have very much enjoyed my time and experience with the DI program – DI is very beneficial to our children and is a program I fully believe in!

-Roxie Boschult–Roxie is a mother of 2 and grandmother of 6 and is an LPN.
+Roxie BoschultRoxie is a mother of 2 and grandmother of 6 and is an LPN.
 She started as a Head Judge in the early 1990’s and then stepped up to Challenge Master for several years.
-In the late 90’s served as a Regional Director to 2009.
-Roxie came on the NCAPS Board in 2000 as a Board Member and has been the State Treasurer since 2011.
+In the late 90’s she served as a Regional Director until 2009.
+Roxie came on the NCAPS Board during the 1999-2000 season as a Board Member and has been the State Treasurer since 2011.

 Alan Danforth – Alan started DI in 2007, when his daughter was in Jr. High.
 Her team needed parents to be appraisers and he was assigned to Instant challenge.
 Alan spent a few years helping on the Improvisational Challenge and Fine Arts Challenge.
-For the last few years, Alan has been the Affiliate Challenge Master for the Improv challenge.
+For the last few years, Alan is the Affiliate Challenge Master for the Improv challenge.
 He always enjoys watching the DI kids perform the skits and solving the “unknowns.”
 Alan joined the NE DI Board in 2022.

-Ashley Wittgow–Ashley started DI when she moved to a new school as a high school student, participating for 4 years.
+Ashley WittgowAshley started DI when she moved to a new school as a high school student, participating for 4 years.
 During high school, she was also an Assistant Team Manager for an elementary team.
-She also stepped up to being an Appraiser during college.
-In 2010, Ashley joined the NE DI Board of Directors and is currently the Director of Souvenirs and the Jar Raffle.
-She enjoys getting to see many of the children while they visit the souvenir table.
+She also stepped up to be an Appraiser during college.
+In 2010, Ashley joined the NE DI Board of Directors and is currently the Director of Souvenirs running the NE DI pins, t-shirts, Basket Raffle, Hoopla, along with the other goodies that can be found at Souvenirs.
+She has also taken on the role of Awards.
+Ashley enjoys getting to see many of the children while they visit the souvenir table.
+Her favorite thing is seeing the children coming back each year and getting to know them and seeing how they have grown through their years of DI.

-Alicia Wolles–Vice President-Alicia has been involved in Destination Imagination since 1999!
+Alicia WollesVice President–Alicia has been involved in Destination Imagination since 1999!
 She has competed, appraised and served on the NCAPS Board.
-Alicia has been a Regional Challenge Master and Affiliate Challenge Master for the scientific challenge since 2010 and currently, Vice President and Recording Secretary.
+Alicia has previously been a Regional Challenge Master and Affiliate Challenge Master for the Scientific Challenge.
+She joined the NCAPS Board in 2014 and is currently Vice President and Recording Secretary as well as Regional and Affiliate Finals Co-Tournament Director.
 Per Alicia: “I chose to stay involved in DI because of what this organization has given me.
 I know that I would not be the creative problem solver I am today without this organization.
 This is my chance to give back and help future generations discover what they can become!”

 Copyright/Trademark Declaration for Affiliate Use